 It’s free to use

 Before you start writing your brand messaging, define your brand strategy – it will help you identify what your messages should convey.
 If you need messages for a marketing campaign or program from your marketing plan, map them out so you’ll know exactly what kind of messages you need.
 If you haven’t finalized your name, you’ll want to do that before messaging as well.
+If you’re revamping the messaging for an existing brand, start with a brand audit and consider defining your brand personality traits.

 Before you start writing, define your style requirements — tone, voice, style, vocabulary – to ensure the writing will be consistent and match your brand strategy.